 "I know I will feel out of place."
 I hope that this visitor's guide will help you to feel at ease.
 If you do have any questions, don't hesitate to ask the greeters or the ushers near the entrance to the worship area.
 Our members and staff will offer their hospitality and guide you in the right direction!

 "I am scared I will say or do something wrong."
 Every one of us has felt this way in a new situation.
 We hope you see the folks at St Paul's to be ordinary, friendly people like yourself.
 We will accept you as you are and help you become what Christ wants you to be.

 "I just want to watch at first, and I know they will try to sign me up in activities right away."
 It is unpleasant to receive undue pressure as if we were victims of some "membership drive" looking for numbers only.
 We feel that church membership should be on a volunteer basis, and that the most important aspect is to trust in the Lord Jesus Christ for forgiveness and salvation.
 It does take time for this to be cultivated.
 We respect the need for you to evaluate your faith and decide your involvement.
 While we do encourage worship attendance and Christian involvement, we try to do so in a comfortable and pressure-free environment.
-Pastor Eddie leads a Grace Class each quarter for those that want more information on the Lutheran Christian faith and the St Paul's family.
+The pastor leads a membership class each quarter for those that want more information on the Lutheran Christian faith and the St Paul's family.